How to snake a toilet with a hanger isn’t difficult, but it’s a short term solution to get by without any tools.

 Cons with this method is that it could get unbelievably stuck inside your pipes and also cause damage to your pipes!
 We don’t recommend this method to clear a clogged toilet unless you’re desperate.
 DIY Beware!

-See the video below for a quick step by step.
-DON'T forget to wrap your hanger in a rag and secure it with duct tape or you WILL scratch your toilet bowl.
-They forget this fact in the video.
+DON’T forget to wrap your hanger in a rag and secure it with duct tape or you WILL scratch your toilet bowl.

 Supplies Needed to Snake a Toilet with a Hanger